ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-7-1.md

-# The Importance of Enforcing Workplace Health and Safety Standards in Promoting Workplace Health and Safety

 In today's fast-paced and highly competitive work environment, organizations are constantly striving to maximize productivity and efficiency.
 While these goals are important, they should never come at the expense of employee well-being and safety.